Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

 }

 /**
- * @notice updates the operatorSet with the operator table (ie. stake weights) and its configuration
+ * @notice updates the operatorSet with the operator table (i.e. stake weights) and its configuration
  * @param operatorSet the operatorSet to update the operator table for
- * @param referenceTimestamp the timestamp at which the operatorInfos (ie. operator table) was sourced
+ * @param referenceTimestamp the timestamp at which the operatorInfos (i.e. operator table) was sourced
  * @param operatorInfos the operatorInfos to update the operator table with.
  *        See `IOperatorTableCalculator.ECDSAOperatorInfo` for more details
  * @param operatorSetConfig the configuration of the operatorSet, which includes the owner and max staleness period